Norris Area Community Foundation

 The idea for a Norris Area community foundation first arose when a Norris citizen, after learning about a community foundation in Montana, realized that a community foundation provides for an area's charitable and philanthropic needs.
 After hearing about the potential of a Norris Area community foundation, the Norris Lions Club formed a committee to explore the creation of a Foundation for the Norris area.
 In April 2014, Norris Areas Community Foundation's (NACF) Kick-Off Fundraiser was held at the Museum of Appalachia.

 The application process has closed.
-As of spring 2020, details about the next application process and grant cycle have not yet been determined.
+As of summer 2020, details about the next application process and grant cycle have not yet been determined.
 Please continue to check back with ETF.

 Grant Amounts and Term